“Get Social” to Increase Employee Engagement and Build Team Culture

 Employee communication has always been critical — and challenging — to organizations of all types and sizes.
 Over the past two years and counting, those challenges have escalated in an increasingly remote and hybrid work environment where employees may be scattered across multiple locations, and even time zones.

-In this environment strengthening connections remains critical to maintaining community.
-Community provides employees with a sense of belonging and connectedness.
+In this environment, strengthening connections remains critical to maintaining community.
+The community provides employees with a sense of belonging and connectedness.
 It builds trust and relationships, and makes employees feel that “we’re all in this together.”

 Social Isn’t Just “Social Media”